 Click here to enlarge image above.

-1. LinkedIn touts itself as “the world’s largest professional network with more than 930 million members in more than 200 countries and territories worldwide.”
-In fact, LinkedIn is a social media and social networking platform that’s become annoyingly littered with fake profiles that troll the hell out of legitimate users.
-Needless to say, the so-called professional network juggernaut, with “professional” being the operative word, is bustling with unprofessional content and user dialogue.
+1. LinkedIn touts itself as “the world’s largest professional network with more than 1 billion members in more than 200 countries and territories worldwide.”
+Technically, LinkedIn is both a social media and social networking platform.
+Speaking to how professional the platform might be is to say that it has become annoyingly littered with fake profiles.
+The users of those fake profile accounts troll the hell out of legitimate users.
+Likewise, the so-called professional network is bustling with unprofessional content and user dialogue.
 Meaning substandard content and activities that deviate from the platform’s overall mission statement.

-2. Due to the platform’s ongoing aggressive Emotional Intelligence/Emotional Quotient (EI/EQ) communal initiatives, site administrators and/or the platform’s self-regulated algorithms promote a lot of content that tends to be intrusive and feeds on user profiles, personalities, and interests, which in turn can be perceived as antagonistic—subsequently nurturing an online experience of division, exclusion, intimidation, and the marginalization of certain ethnic groups.
+2. Due to LinkedIn’s ongoing and aggressive Emotional Intelligence/Emotional Quotient (EI/EQ) communal initiatives, site administrators and/or the platform’s self-regulated algorithms promote a lot of content that tends to be intrusive and feeds on user profiles, personalities, and interests, which in turn can be perceived as antagonistic and nurturing an online experience of division, exclusion, intimidation, and the marginalization of certain ethnic groups.
 Not to mention LinkedIn spams itself, which makes for hypocritical TOS.
 Further, the platform is inundated with all sorts of biases, racial epithets (PDF), and perhaps, in many instances, concealed hate speech that often goes ignored.

 That is why I don’t give a “flying fuck” about LinkedIn restricting my account.
 Candidly speaking, I want all of my content posted on LinkedIn deleted, and the site’s administrators cannot profit from it in any way, shape, or form.